 This is a typical marker when to use AI in testing.
 AI-powered tools scale effortlessly: they conduct testing across various environments, devices, etc., simultaneously, and you don’t break any agreements with native changes.

-This way, you keep the development pace and maintain quality without overextending the team.
+This way, you keep the development pace and maintain quality without overextending the team, while leveraging AI in quality assurance to strengthen stability.

 To reach the market faster